Skorpinakos/File2Video-Proper/README.md

 Example inputs are in 'tests' folder.

 The from_youtube.mp4 is from https://youtu.be/xsKBArGZLgg, it is the exported.avi, uploaded to Youtube and downloaded again.The first file result is from decoding the exported.avi and the second from decoding from_youtube.mp4.
-They are identical proving that youtube compression is not altering results (for the given setting of encoder, decoder)
+They are identical proving that youtube compression is not altering results (for the given settings of the encoder & decoder)

 Password for example .zip file given is "iot".

+Tested with Python 3.10.4 and with "opencv-python" & "numpy" installed (latest versions)